top of page

 8. Sprays (Bear, bug and sun)

 I’ve lugged a few important sprays under the same group here.
 Bear spray is an obvious necessity if you live in bear country.
 Keep in mind that preventing a bear encounter is the best way to avoid problems with wildlife (make lots of noise and look ahead on the trail as much as possible).
 Bear spray is to be used once/if a bear approaches you ONLY; it is not to be sprayed on your skin/clothes like insect repellent!
-Here’s a funny and entertaining (but legit) clip on Using bear spray, or a shorter one about how to use bear spray.
+Here’s a clip on how to use bear spray (Banff National Park).

 Sun protection is an obvious safety issue, but I’ve skimped on bug spray before and really regretted it.
 What a relief when you find yourself under attack by swarms of ravenous mosquitoes or black flies.